thund3rb0lt0x1/thund3rb0lt/README.md

 ### <img src="https://github.com/thund3rb0lt0x1/thund3rb0lt/blob/main/Assets/Hi.gif" width="29px"> **Hello world!** &nbsp;<img src="https://github.com/thund3rb0lt0x1/thund3rb0lt/blob/main/Assets/Earth.gif" width="24px">
 <!--
 An ethical hacker, also known as a white hat hacker, is someone who uses their skills and knowledge to identify and fix vulnerabilities in computer systems and networks.
 "Hi, my name is Karthik Goud.
 I am an ethical hacker and specialize in identifying and resolving security issues in computer systems and networks."
+When you see a good move, look for a better one.
+When we lose our principles, we invite chaos.
 --->
 <p>
   <em>